JeremyWMurphy/CaBLAM_in_vivo/README.md

 ## The repository is divided into two main sections

-1."Data Processing": This is the code to process and visualize the raw data
+1. "Data Processing": This is the code to process and visualize the raw data
+- This uses functions from [MIN1PIPE](https://github.com/JinghaoLu/MIN1PIPE)
-2. "Experiment": This is Arduino microcontroller code and Python code for running the experiment on a Teensy 4.1 microcontroller and interacting with it through a Python GUI
+3. "Experiment": This is Arduino microcontroller code and Python code for running the experiment on a Teensy 4.1 microcontroller and interacting with it through a Python GUI